Eyoubt/Eyoubt/README.md

 Hi there, welcome!
 My name is Eyoub Gebregiorgis.
 I'm a junior at San Francisco State University studying Electrical Engineering.

-Currently working part time as an AI Trainer for Handshake and previous Web Development Intern at Thaddeus Resource Center.
+Currently working part time as an AI Trainer for Handshake | previous Web Development Intern at Thaddeus Resource Center.

 Excited to join like-minded individuals and contribute to open source projects.